 For the uninformed, worm composting is the practice of using worms to recycle food scraps and other organic matter into worm compost, also called vermicompost.
 Worms eat the organic material, which then passes through the worm to become compost.
 This compost can then be collected and used to improve soil quality, usually to aid in growing plants and vegetables.
 To effectively use worm compost, you'll need a worm farm.
 You don't have to be a master gardener to take advantage of the benefits a worm farm offers the good old USA.
 For the environmentally conscious person, worm composting is a must.
 It reduces waste, creates a quality organic fertilizer, requires little upkeep, and can be maintained just about anywhere.
 If properly kept, it doesn't even smell bad.
 Keep reading to learn how to make a worm farm for your home.

-- The Worm Factory 360 has a standard 4-Tray size which is expandable up to 8 trays, giving it the largest volume of any...
+- The Worm Factory 360 has a standard 4-Tray size which is expandable up to 6 trays when following the directions, giving...

 What Is a Worm Farm?

 We've already given you most of the answer but to be thorough, a worm farm is a community of worms kept as a way of recycling food and other organic matter into natural fertilizer.
 A worm farm can be purchased or homemade and is a great source of compost for those with vegetable gardens or small fruit gardens.

 Depending on the size of your garden, additional worm farms can be added, since they are inexpensive and easy to maintain.
 Vermicompost is also used in the farming industry across the United States.

 - Guaranteed Live Delivery -All orders ship to arrive within 2 days of purchase!*

 - 500 Red Worms is a great amount of worms to start any compost project.

 - Responsive Customer Service - Also provided with 800 number to speak to live worm experts.